 With breathtaking views of Yosemite Valley and the surrounding Sierra high country, its no wonder that Glacier Point is one of the most photographed spots in the entire Park.

 While sunset here is crowded, there’s simply nothing better than watching the light glow off the granite cliffs and peaks.
-What a way to end a truly epic 1 day itinerary in Yosemite National Park!
+It’s truly a epic way to end one day in Yosemite National Park!

 Restrooms, and a small gift shop are available at Glacier Point.
 If you are staying in the Park tonight, return to your hotel or campground and grab some dinner (and a well-earned dessert).